shockch4rge/djs-message-commands/docs/references/MessageCommandBuilder.md

 -   **type**: `string`

 The description of the command.
-Only serves as a guideline for users and doesn't do any verification.
-Throws an error if omitted.

 ---